eu-digital-identity-wallet/eudi-app-android-wallet-ui/README.md

 6. After submission, a success screen will appear.
 Tap "Close".
 7. You will be redirected back to the "Documents" tab within the "Dashboard" screen.
 The flow is now complete.

-Both issuance flows require the provider to be registered for what it offers.
-If its registration certificate is missing, cannot be validated, or does not cover the offered document, the flow stops on an "Issuance blocked" sheet and nothing is added to the Wallet.
+With **Check Registration Certificates** enabled in Settings, both issuance flows require the provider to be registered for what it offers: if its registration certificate is missing, cannot be validated, or does not cover the offered document, the flow stops on an "Issuance blocked" sheet and nothing is added to the Wallet.
 The same applies to re-issuance, where the document you already hold is left untouched.
+With the setting off — the default — no registration is checked and none of this applies.

 To delete a document, navigate to the 'Documents' tab within the 'Dashboard' screen, tap on the document you wish to remove, and then tap the 'Delete Document' button in the 'Document Details' screen.